ahmedrowaihi/extract-openapi-req/README.md

 - `extract(path: string, method: string): OpenApiRequestMetadata | null`
   Extract OpenAPI metadata from a request path and method.

+### Framework Middlewares

+#### Hono

+- `createHonoMiddleware(extractor: OpenApiExtractor): MiddlewareHandler`
+  Creates a Hono middleware that automatically extracts and attaches OpenAPI metadata to the request context.

 #### Types

 ```typescript